 How to get rid of moths from carpets

 The damage occurs mostly around the edges of a room, especially if the carpet is shaded or covered by a rug.
-Open areas with lots of foot traffc and natural light are rarely attacked, so activity on your stair carpet will be along the skirting or stair strings.
+Open areas with lots of foot traffic and natural light are rarely attacked, so activity on your stair carpet ideas will be along the skirting or stair strings.

 Going forward, it's key to vacuum regularly, taking care to run under furniture that sits on carpet, or where clothes are stored – for example, under the bed.
 You could have your carpets professionally cleaned every three months for maximum protection.
 Consider the same principles for how to get rid of fleas.

 Moth Stop Carpet Moth Killer and Freshener Spray 500ml, £16.99 at Lakeland